budparr/budparr.com/content/about.md

 I'm also interested in cooking and bread baking.
 A purist at heart, I roast my own coffee and maintain my own bread starter.
 I also enjoy music and photography, though for the last 17 years most of my photography has been of my beautiful children.

-I live in the Bronx with my wife and three sons.
+I live in the Bronx with my wife and three sons...

 Find me on: [twitter/@budparr](http://twitter.com/budparr) or [Github](https://github.com/budparr)